Buck4437/save-bank/README.md

 AD Save Bank is a centralized place to store save files for the game "Antimatter Dimensions".

+The website can be found here: [Link to Save Bank](https://buck4437.github.io/save-bank/)

 ## Preface
 This project is based on the [save archive](https://docs.google.com/document/d/1wkUvOwlFvTMCiTPvAjVNyuaILNRE6zoXms2S8R2RtA8/edit) created by earthernsence.
 The save archive operates by uploading save files to Pastebin and storing the links in a document.
 However, the website started deleting encrypted pastes, including the save files.